MADUBOIS0/doc/docs/content/en/kb/remote-desktop-manager/how-to-articles/sql-server-database-migration.md

 1. Follow the wizard steps.
 1. You are now ready to create the new data source in [{{ en.RDM }}](#connect-to-remote-desktop-manager) or update the [{{ en.DVLSCONSOLE }}](#connect-to-devolutions-server).

+###PLEASE FORMAT THIS BEFORE MERGING
+(Optional)If you are migrating a Devolutions Server data source.
+Run the following query on the database:
+UPDATE dbo.ConnectionHistory SET Version = 0x0000000000000000;
+UPDATE dbo.DatabaseInfo SET ConnectionCacheID = NEWID(), IntelligentCacheID = NEWID();

 ### Connect to {{ en.RDM }}
 1. Create a new data source in ***File – Data Sources – Add a New Data Source***.
 1. On first connect, you may receive the following error message.
 If so, click on ***Fix It***.